ajwanab3/sw340-sqa-bad-calculator/README.md

 - Latifa Almaneea
 - Reuf Alghonaimi

+Academic team project completed collaboratively as part of the SW340 Software Quality Assurance course.

 ---

 ## License

 This repository contains an academic project developed for educational purposes only.